brainglobe/brainglobe.github.io/docs/source/community/developers/index.md

 BrainGlobe projects ([`conda` versions >=23.10.0](https://conda.org/blog/2023-11-06-conda-23-10-0-release/) will significantly speed up installation time).
-Other Python package managers, such as [uv](https://github.com/astral-sh/uv), might work, but we recommend using Conda to maintain consistency across packages.
+Other Python package managers, such as [uv](https://github.com/astral-sh/uv), might work, but we recommend using conda to maintain consistency across packages.
 Once you have `conda` installed, the following commands will create and activate a `conda` environment with the requirements needed for a development environment: